 Phase 1—Security + Privacy:

 This is much more complex.
 It lies at the intersection of your data content and the context of who is using the data for what purpose.
 This requires you to categorize users with attributes and purposes under which they are acting and hide or mask data based on that.
-Sometimes this is done at the table-level, but most often it requires fine-grained access controls down to the column-, row-, or even cell-level within a table.
+Sometimes this is done at the table-level, but most often it requires fine-grained access control down to the column-, row-, or even cell-level within a table.
 This is why you may use Databricks’ Table ACL or IAM Passthrough features for table-level access, or a tool like Immuta for fine-grained controls for table- and subtable-level.

 Phase 2—Security + Private Collaboration: